 THE AGE OF ALFALFA SPROUTS

 The 1960s were famous for the rise of the counterculture and subsequent cultural upheaval.
 In 1962, Rachel Carson‘s Silent Spring was released, detailing the dangers of pesticides and launching the organic food movement into overdrive.
-Around the same time, Loretta Patton Parker opened an organic, health-food store, Patton’s, on Melrose Avenue.
-Inside was a vegetarian restaurant called The Nucleus.
+Around 1962, Loretta Patton Parker opened an organic, health-food store, Patton’s, on Melrose Avenue attached to a vegetarian restaurant called The Nucleus.
 A vegetarian restaurant called Sabin’s was in operation on La Brea Avenue by 1964.
 The word “hippie” entered the lexicon in 1965 — and the Paramahansa Yogananda‘s Self-Realization Cafe was by then serving vegetarian Indian food to the public.
-By 1967 there was also the Pantry, on somewhere on Vermont Avenue “near Los Feliz.”
-In 1967, chef Rudi Marshall, an alumnus of the organic (but not vegetarian) restaurant, Aware Inn, opened Nucleus Nuance on Melrose which over time expanded, changed hands, and transformed into a jazz club that closed in 1993.
+By 1967 there was also the Pantry, somewhere on Vermont Avenue “near Los Feliz.”
+Around the same time, Loretta Patton Parker opened an organic, health-food store, Patton’s, on Melrose Avenue.

 One of the most famous vegetarian restaurants of the era was H.E.L.P, run by the husband and wife team of Warren Stagg and Carolyn Jo.
 It opened in 1968 and was open 24 hours a day, seven days a week.
 In 1973 it was featured in a scene in the film Blume In Love (with Stagg in a cameo).
 In addition to the restaurant, there was a “metaphysical bookstore,” organic market, whole grain bakery, and “vegeburgers” sold as such along with more meat analogs than were common at most vegetarian restaurants of the era.
 It may’ve been open as late as 1977 and later became the Golden Temple Conscious Cookery, another long-lived vegetarian restaurant.